ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/collections/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

-{{#wb-req item="5c" requirement="Explain how your collection is valued by other collectors, and display to your counselor any price guides that may be available."}}
+{{#wb-req item="5c" requirement="Explain the monetary value of your collection and where you learned about those values."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}